interaction-dataset/INTERPRET_challenge_multi-agent/README.md

-where N is the number of agents to be predicted in this case, T is the number of predicted timestamps which is 30 in this challenge, K is the number of modalities which is 6 in this challenge, $\hat{x}$ and $\hat{y}$ means the ground truth.
+where N is the number of agents to be predicted in this case, T is the number of predicted timestamps which is 30 in this challenge, K is the number of modalities in this challenge, $\hat{x}$ and $\hat{y}$ means the ground truth.
 The final value is averaged over all cases.

 Note that this metric excludes the interesting agent in the evaluation process because in the practical application the prediction stage serves for the planning stage and there is no need to predict the ego agent.